michelemauro/1minDocker/_posts/2024-11-12-1minDocker-6-Building-further.md

 But let's say we also want to provide our image with an environment for AI development, that we only want to add to our build if the user specifies it at build time.

-In this case, we can use `IF...ELSE` conditional statements in our Dockerfile!
+In this case, we can use `if...else` conditional statements in our Dockerfile!

 We will create another file, `conda_deps_2.sh` with a python environment for AI development in which we will put some base packages such as: